 Remember that red wine stain on your favorite pants from that dinner party last month?
 There's hope—but wait, don't plan to wear them out tonight.
 Another way that stain removers and detergents differ is that the process takes time.
 "You're going to use [a stain remover] prior to washing," notes Cohoon.
 She recommends letting it "sit for four hours, at minimum" before tossing it into the laundry.
 Package directions can vary, but consider this advice your baseline.

-We researched and tested 30 stain-fighters in The Lab, from well-known name brands to under-the-radar hits, to see which ones do the best job in the face of stains.
-We evaluated them on ease of use, effectiveness, smell, the types of substances they can tackle, and overall value.
+To find the best stain remover out there, we researched and tested 30 stain-fighters in The Lab, from well-known name brands to under-the-radar hits, to see which ones are top notch and worth your consideration.
+We evaluated them on ease of use, effectiveness, scent, types of substances they can tackle, and overall value.

 Method Stain Remover

 Extremely effective at removing multiple types of stains

 Built-in bristle brush

 Method's Stain Remover was a standout in our testing, scoring high ratings across the board.
 You can use it on pretty much any tough stain you'll encounter, including grease, blood, grass, oil, food, makeup, and more.
 The plant-based formula lifts stains with minimal time or elbow grease required.
 "Wow!
 Great results here," our tester reported.
 "The grass, marker, and syrup were all totally removed, and no residue from the stain or cleaner remains."
 We were worried about the stain transferring, based on the "sudsy-ness of the application process, but it all washed away cleanly!
 The wine stain showed particularly great improvement, especially in comparison to the other products we tested.

 Even better, the noteworthy results are a breeze to come by, thanks to the brush-and-bottle combination.
 We love that it was extremely easy to use, especially when working with large stains.
 While we liked the built-in brush, you could also squirt the product on, especially if you're spot-cleaning a small stain.